simvue-io/docs/docs/tutorial_moose/tracking-results.md

 If we now run our Python script, we should see that the run UI shows all of the metrics updating live again, but with the step parameter correctly corresponding to the step in the simulation which the temperature was measured at.

+!!! docker "Run in Docker Container"
+    If running within the Docker container, use the following command to see our results being added as metrics:
+    ```
+    python3.9 tutorial/step_5/moose_monitoring.py
+    ```

 We can also now plot all of these metrics on the same graph to compare them - on the left hand side of the Metrics tab, click on the 'View' dropdown and select 'Single'. you can then click the three dots on the right hand side, and select 'Edit'.
 This should bring up a popup window which allows you to configure a custom graph.
 Go to data and select each of our metrics, and then click off of the popup to see the graph:
 <figure markdown>
   ![The Simvue run UI, showing metrics for the temperature at various points along the bar, with corrected steps, all on the same graph.](images/moose_metrics_one_graph.png){ width="1000" }